onexi/gpt-toolcalls-priscillaoclark/README.md

 The project dependencies are listed in `requirements.txt`.
 Ensure you have Python 3.x installed on your system before proceeding.

+## API Keys

+Keys for the MBTA and OpenAI APIs have been added as secrets into the codespaces settings for this repository.

 ## Setup

 1. Ensure python extension is installed in codespaces.